YDLEE613/COCOA/BFS&DFS/_1260/README.md

 Problem:

 Write a program that prints results from BFS and DFS search.
-If there are more than one points that can be visited, visit points with smaller numbers.
-If there are no more points to be visited, exit.
-Point number starts from 1 to N.
+If there are more than one vertex that can be visited, visit vertex with smaller numbers.
+If there are no more vertex to be visited, exit. vertex number starts from 1 to N.

 Input:

-First line: number of points (1<= N <= 1000), number of edges (1 <= M <= 10000), point to start with
+First line: number of vertex (1<= N <= 1000), number of edges (1 <= M <= 10000), point to start with

-Next M lines: points that are connected (bidirectional)
+Next M lines: vertex that are connected (bidirectional)

 Output: